Lissy93/dashy/docs/privacy.md

 ---

+## Security Features

+#### Subresource Integrity
+[Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) or SRI is a security feature that enables browsers to verify that resources they fetch are delivered without unexpected manipulation.
+It works by allowing you to provide a cryptographic hash that a fetched resource must match.
+This prevents the app from loading any resources that have been manipulated, by verifying the files hashes.
+It safeguards against the risk of an attacker injecting arbitrary malicious content into any files served up via a CDN.

+Dashy supports SRI, and it is recommended to enable this if you are hosting your dashboard via a public CDN.
+To enable SRI, set the `INTEGRITY` environmental variable to `true`.

+#### Authentication
+Dashy supports both basic auth, as well as server-based SSO using Keycloak.
+Full details of which, along with alternate authentication methods can be found in the [Authentication Docs](/docs/authentication.md).
+If your dashboard is exposed to the internet and/ or contains any sensitive info it is strongly recommended to configure access control with Keycloak or another server-side method.

+---

 ## Reporting a Security Issue
 If you think you've found a critical issue with Dashy, please send an email to `security@mail.alicia.omg.lol`.
 You can encrypt it, using [`0688 F8D3 4587 D954 E9E5 1FB8 FEDB 68F5 5C02 83A7`](https://keybase.io/aliciasykes/pgp_keys.asc?fingerprint=0688f8d34587d954e9e51fb8fedb68f55c0283a7).
 You should receive a response within 48 hours.